ARM-software/arm-trusted-firmware/contributing.md

 *   Where appropriate, please update the documentation.
     *   Consider whether the [User Guide], [Porting Guide], [Firmware Design] or other in-source documentation needs updating.
+    *   Ensure that each changed file has the correct copyright and license information.
+Files that entirely consist of contributions to this project should have the copyright notice and BSD-3-Clause SPDX license identifier as shown in [license.md](./license.md).
+Files that contain changes to imported Third Party IP should contain a notice as follows, with the original copyright and license text retained:
+        ```
+        Portions copyright (c) [XXXX-]YYYY, ARM Limited and Contributors.
+All rights reserved.
+        ```
+        where XXXX is the year of first contribution (if different to YYYY) and YYYY is the year of most recent contribution.
-    *   If this is your first contribution, you may add your name or your company name to the [Acknowledgements] file.
+    *   If not done previously, you may add your name or your company name to the [Acknowledgements] file.
+    *   If you are submitting new files that you intend to be the technical sub-maintainer for (for example, a new platform port), then also update the [Maintainers] file.
     *   For topics with multiple commits, you should make all documentation changes (and nothing else) in the last commit of the series.
 Otherwise, include the documentation changes within the single commit.